SebastiaoCarvalho/psPlusApi/README.md

 npm start
 ```

-# Build website
+# Website

-TODO
+The website is built automatically using Swagger.
+In localhost, go to [localhost:3030/api-docs](localhost:3030/api-docs).

 ## Documentation

-Apart from the [documentation site](https://www.google.com), the internal documentation of the API can be found in the [docs folder](./docs/).
+Apart from the Swagger website, the internal documentation of the API can be found in the [docs folder](./docs/).